Just how much should you be sleeping every day? How to get a good night's sleep?

 Do's

 Depending on your age, the optimal sleep duration varies.
-If you are above 18 years old, strive to get at least 7 hours of sleep.
+If you are above 18 years old, strive to get about 7 hours of sleep.
 See the recommended sleep duration for different age groups below[4].

 Have a Short Nap for Some Energy Booster